SwapnilAPawar/Game/README.md

 dotnet new webapi -n Game.Inventory.Service

+## timeouts and retries with exponential backoff.
+Dependent service might some time take time to respond. which will result in delay to client.
+But if this delay exceeds might result in bad user experience.
-Use polly nuget to handle transient failures in .net application
+So I have implemented policy for timeout and retries using polly nuget. polly nuget helps to handle transient failures in .net application
 ```powershell
 dotnet add package Microsoft.Extensions.Http.Polly
 ```

+## Implemented Circuit breaker pattern to avoid resource exhaustion.
+Some time there might be network outage which may cause long down time.
+During which if there are continue requests attempts done this may make requester as well as responder service unavailable for further requests.